Epinova/Epinova.Elasticsearch/readme.md

 # Usage

 First of all you need to create your index.
 Go to the administration page via the embedded menu Search Engine -> Administration and status, then click the `Create indices` button.

+This will create one index per language on your site.
+If you have the Commerce addon installed, additional indices for catalog content will also be created.

 ![Tools](assets/index-admin.png?raw)